Area 51 Alienstock: Everything you need to know about the weekend's extraterrestrial events

 Three separate events

-The US Air Force warned people that storming its property would not be taken lightly.
-But with more than 2 million people RSVPing to attend the event, and at least some of them appearing to be serious, plans shifted.
-Now, multiple events are set for the weekend, and none of them (officially, at least) promise an illegal raid on military property.
+The US Air Force warned people that storming its property wouldn't be taken lightly.
+But with more than 2 million people RSVPing to attend the event, and at least some of them appearing to be serious, multiple events are now set for the weekend.
+None, however, promises an illegal raid on military property (at least not officially).

 Alienstock in Rachel, Nevada